Actively Recruiting

 - Radiation therapy within 28 days before registration

-- Use of experimental drugs within 4 weeks
+- Use of experimental drugs within 4 weeks before treatment

-- Patients with intact prostate and urinary obstructive symptoms
+- Intact prostate with urinary obstructive symptoms

 - Use of warfarin anticoagulation therapy

-- Symptomatic nodal disease causing edema
+- Symptomatic nodal disease causing swelling

-- Serious uncontrolled medical disorders or infections
+- Serious uncontrolled medical disorders or infections that may affect safety

 AI-Screening